obartunov/sqljsondoc/jsonpath.md

 ## About this document

-This document describes SQL/JSON implementation as committed to PostgreSQL 12, which consists of realization of JSON PATH - the json query language, and several functions and operators, which used the language to work with jsonb data.
+This document describes SQL/JSON implementation as committed to PostgreSQL 12, which consists of implementation of JSON PATH - the json query language, and several functions and operators, which used the language to work with jsonb data.
 Consider this document as a "Gentle Guide to JSONPATH in PostgreSQL", the reference guide is available as a part of offical PostgreSQL documentation for release 12.

 ## Introduction to SQL/JSON